Fiserv/universal-commerce/recipes/InApp_Payments.md

 [https://developer.apple.com/apple-pay/sandbox-testing/](https://developer.apple.com/apple-pay/sandbox-testing/)

-# Step 1: Adding a card to the Apple Wallet
+## Step 1: Add a card to the Apple Wallet

 * Consumer adds card as a payment method into the mobile app and enters card details into the Apple wallet.

 * ApplePay is not onboarded into Connected Commerce (uCom) vault, but it is onboarded into Apple Wallet only.

-* From Fiserv Connected Commerce (uCom) side encryption / decryption is not happening during card onboarding.
+* From Fiserv Connected Commerce (uCom) side encryption/decryption does not happen during card onboarding.

-# Step 2 : Payment with Apple Pay
+## Step 2 : Payment with Apple Pay

 1. Consumers to perform payments with their plastic bank cards added into the Apple Wallet.